veraramone/CV/VeraKireeva.md

 My work tools: Google Docs, Confluence, Jira, Git.

-Currently I'm learning Python and API documentation.
+Currently, I'm learning Python and API documentation.
-I understand the docs-as-code approach and I'm ready to follow it in my work.
+I understand the docs-as-code approach and look for an opportunity to implement it in my work.

 ## Experience